gem/oq-engine/doc/adv-manual/developing.rst

 etc etc) and see how the performance change.
 There is also a command to plot hazard curves and a command to compare hazard curves between different
-calculations: it is common to be able to get big speedups simply by changing the input parameters in the job.ini or the model, without changing much the results.
+calculations: it is common to be able to get big speedups simply by changing the input parameters in the `job.ini` of the model, without changing much the results.

+There a lot of `oq` commands: if you are doing development you should study all of them.
+There are documented here_.

+.. _here: oq-commands.md